inveniosoftware/docs-invenio-rdm/docs/reference/export_formats.md

 ## GeoJSON

-GeoJSON is a format for encoding geographic data structures using JSON (JavaScript Object Notation).
+GeoJSON is a format for encoding geographic data structures using JSON.
 It supports various types of geometries such as points, lines, and polygons, and allows for additional properties to be associated with those geometries.
 GeoJSON is often used to exchange data between web services and to display geospatial data on web maps.

 Here is a link to the official GeoJSON specification: https://datatracker.ietf.org/doc/html/rfc7946

-Example search request:
+To export a record to GeoJSON format, use the `application/vnd.geojson+json` MIME type:

 ```shell
 GET /api/records/ HTTP/1.1